lconnolley/Tol-Pal-model/README.md

 # Tol-Pal-model
 MATLAB scripts for a model of the Tol-Pal system in E. coli.

-Requirements: Matlab with Statistics (mean, median, bootci,..), Image Processing (immse), Global Optimization (patternsearch) and Parallel Computing toolboxes.
+Requirements: MATLAB with Statistics (mean, median, bootci,..), Image Processing (immse), Global Optimization (patternsearch) and Parallel Computing toolboxes.
 Tested on MATLAB R2020b on Ubuntu.

-Analytical folder contains scripts to produce figures for the analytical toy model
+**Analytical** folder contains scripts to produce figures for the analytical toy model

 Functions: